Bird GuideFinchesEvening Grosbeak

 Diet

-Mostly seeds, some berries and insects.
-Seeds make up majority of diet, especially seeds of box elder, ash, maple, locust, and other trees.
-Also feeds on buds of deciduous trees, berries, small fruits, weed seeds.
-Will feed on oozing maple sap.
+Seeds make up the majority the diet of an Evening Grosbeak, especially seeds of box elder, ash, maple, locust, and other trees.
+It also feeds on buds of deciduous trees, berries, small fruits, weed seeds.
+It will feed on oozing maple sap.
 Eats some insects in summer.
-At bird feeders, very fond of sunflower seeds.
+At bird feeders, they are very fond of sunflower seeds.
 Will eat fine gravel for minerals and salts.
 Huge bill allows it to crack large seeds with ease.

 Nesting

-In courtship, male "dances" with head and tail raised, wings drooped and vibrating, as he swivels back and forth.
+In courtship, the male Evening Grosbeak "dances" with head and tail raised, wings drooped and vibrating, as he swivels back and forth.
 Male frequently feeds female.
 In another courtship display, both members of a pair may bow alternately.
 Nest: Usual site is on horizontal branch (often well out from trunk) or in vertical fork of tree.
-Height varies, usually 20-60' above ground, can be 10-100' up.
+Height varies, usually 20-60 ft above ground, can be 10-100 ft up.
 Nest (built by female) is a rather loosely made cup of twigs, lined with fine grass, moss, rootlets, pine needles.

 Conservation